Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic Characters

-Ivy Aberdeen’s letter to the world is such an emotional read.
+Ivy Aberdeen’s letter to the world is an emotional read.
 Ashley Herring Blake writes some of the absolute best sapphic books.

 Oh, I wept buckets when I read this one.
 It made my heart swell, my eyes water.
 And at the end made me smile like a loon.
-Ashley Herring Blake is a literary genius.
-The writing is sublime.
-Vivid and beautiful.

 An excellent take on realizing you like girls.
 The character starts feeling distanced from friends obsessing over boys.
 And the panic about coming out.
 Heart-breaking and heartwarming.